 In July 2020 the Department of Infrastructure, Transport, Regional Development and Communications joined with ARTC Inland Rail and the telecommunications partner, Telstra to form a working group to investigate opportunities to improve regional telecommunications services to communities along the Inland Rail alignment.

-The Telecommunications Working Group was tasked to identify communities along the rail corridor that lack sufficient telecommunications coverage with a view to further investigating whether improvements can be made in conjunction with Inland Rail construction work.
+The Telecommunications Working Group (the working group) was tasked to identify communities along the rail corridor that lack sufficient telecommunications coverage with a view to further investigating whether improvements can be made in conjunction with Inland Rail construction work.

-The initial focus of the Telecommunications Working Group is to investigate potential telecommunication improvements for the Narrabri to North Star section, which commenced construction on 27 November 2020.
+The initial focus of the working group is to investigate potential telecommunication improvements for the Narrabri to North Star section, which commenced construction on 27 November 2020.

-ARTC Inland Rail will work with its telecommunications provider – Telstra – to identify opportunities to augment the Inland Rail feasibility study proposed for the National Train Communications System (NTCS) upgrade works.
+ARTC Inland Rail will work with its telecommunications provider – Telstra – to identify opportunities to strengthen existing infrastructure as part of an initial feasibility study for N2NS which has progressed to a detailed feasibility study.

 Offsetting temporary increases in demand